 The beautiful Sheikh Zayed Grand Mosque in Abu Dhabi is one of the most famous and photogenic landmarks in the United Arab Emirates.
 It was built between 1997 and 2007 by the late president Sheikh Zayed bin Sultan Al Nahyan, who was buried in a mausoleum in the mosque.

-The mosque was designed by a Syrian architect, and it was inspired by the architecture of numerous Islamic countries, including Egypt, Pakistan, Turkey, and Morocco.
+The mosque was designed by a Syrian architect, and it was inspired by the architecture of numerous Islamic countries, including Egyptian, Pakistani, Moroccan, and Turkish landmarks.
 It’s the biggest mosque in the UAE, and in order to build it, 15 different types of marble and huge amounts of gold leaf have been used, making it the most expensive mosque ever built.